 Attend Webinars And Workshops

-A good preparation for your GD- PI round is a must otherwise, all your efforts are in vain.
+Good preparation for your GD- PI round is a must otherwise, all your efforts are in vain.
 Attend as many interactive workshops as possible.
 If, however, you are not ready for that kind of a commitment, you can always attend webinars.
 What you are going to be subjected to in your GD-PI round needs professional help and don’t overlook it in over-confidence.
-This would be a great time to brush up your C.V.
+This would be a great time to brush up on your C.V.
 Presentation.
 You must show yourself in the best light that doesn’t mean you have to overdo it and that is exactly where professional help comes in.
 Associate with a good institute and work on yourself.

 The last thing you probably feel like doing right now is to sit for some more exams.
 But on the bright side, you are already prepared and it won’t hurt to keep a backup.